getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

 });
 ```

-#### Automatic Instrumentation
+### Automatic Instrumentation

-It’s possible to add tracing to all popular frameworks; however, we provide pre-written handlers only for Express.
+It’s possible to add tracing to all popular frameworks; however, we only provide pre-written handlers for Express.

 ```javascript
 const Sentry = require("@sentry/node");